![]() |

 - Dublin Camera Exchange, 63 Great George Street / 9b Trinity Street D2 , phone 014784125

-The Dublin camera Exchange stock the new Ektachrome 64T
+The Dublin camera Exchange do not stock any Super8 Film anymore.

 CORK